Find answers to the most commonly asked questions about Cranston and the Residents Association

 Facility & Amenities Manager: Al Proctor - firstname.lastname@example.org

 If you'd like to reach one of our Resident Directors, you can email email@example.com

 Yes, there are a number of drop-in and registered programs for children, adults, and families.
 See the current season Program Guide for further information.
 Century Hall also offers a number of special events each year, including: a 3 on 3 Hockey Tournament, Stampede Breakfast, Christmas Event with Santa, as well as several others.

 2. What if I need to withdraw from a program that I registered in?

 Our program withdrawal and cancellation guidelines are outlined on the programs page of our website, as well as in the document provided below.

 3. How often are new programs offered?

 New programs are offered on a seasonal basis, with registration available up to three weeks prior to programs starting.
-Summer programs generally start in June, Fall programs begin in September and run through to November.
-Winter programs commence the second week of December and Spring programs begin mid-March.
+Summer programs generally start in July, Fall programs begin in September and run through December.
+Winter programs run January through March and Spring programs begin in April.

 4. We are always looking for suggestions for new classes!

 If you have a great idea – please contact firstname.lastname@example.org